Taiwan High Speed Rail: Incidents

-On 12 April 2013, suspicious luggage items were found inside the North bound train No. 616 toilet when it was heading towards THSR Hsinchu Station.
-The train was stopped at THSR Taoyuan Station and all of the passengers were evacuated.
+On 12 April 2013, suspicious luggage items were found inside a toilet of northbound train No. 616 as it was heading towards THSR Hsinchu Station.
+The train was stopped at THSR Taoyuan Station and all passengers were evacuated.
 Later, it was determined the luggage contained an unidentified liquid in cans, alarm clock and white particulate matter.
-The items were dismantled by the bomb squad and taken for further investigation.
+The items were dismantled by a bomb squad and taken for further investigation.
 Two KMT legislators, Hsu Hsin-ying and Lu Shiow-yen, were on board.

-On 12 April 2013, the train master on no. 616 received complaints from passengers at about 9:10am that the women's toilet in cabin No. 11 contained two pieces of luggage which emitted a strange odor.
-THSRC informed the High Speed Rail Police Division, which later boarded the train when it stopped at Hsinchu station.
-The traffic control center decided to evacuate passengers after the train stopped at Taoyuan station at 9:45am.
-More than 600 people were asked to disembark and continue their journey on another train.
-Two suspects were arrested in a hotel in Zhongshan, Guangdong Province, mainland China on 15 April and repatriated to Taiwan on 17 April 2013.

-Part of the tracks near Tainan were badly damaged during the earthquake on 6 February 2016.
+Part of the tracks near Tainan were badly damaged during an earthquake on 6 February 2016.
 All high-speed rail services south of Chiayi Station were suspended until 7 February 2016.

-On 10 May 2017, a non-passenger carrying train traveled in the opposite direction of the track from Zuoying to Tainan for 1 km due to human negligence.
+On 10 May 2017, a non-passenger carrying train traveled in the opposite direction of the track from Zuoying to Tainan for 1 km due to negligence.

-Due to the COVID-19 pandemic, the THSR, along with Taiwan Railway Administration and bus services nationwide, began to require all passengers to wear surgical masks as of 1 April.
-In addition, infrared sensors were set up at twelve stations to detect fevers, eating and drinking were prohibited on board the trains, trains and stations were disinfected more frequently, and the THSR cancelled all non-reserved seating tickets, which allowed for crowds of passengers to stand if no seats were available.
+Due to the COVID-19 pandemic, THSR, along with the Taiwan Railway Administration and bus services nationwide, began to require all passengers to wear surgical masks as of 1 April 2020.
+In addition, infrared sensors were set up at twelve stations to detect fevers, eating and drinking were prohibited on board the trains, and trains and stations were disinfected more frequently.
+THSR also cancelled non-reserved seating tickets, which had allowed passengers to stand if no seats were available.
 It was reported that the switch to reserved seats only aimed to reduce crowding.